dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 The [`DependencyRulesSubscriber`][DependencyRulesSubscriber] (implementing [`IDependencyCrossTargetSubscriber`][IDependencyCrossTargetSubscriber]) subscribes via Dataflow to the union of rules specified by the handlers.
 When updates are received, a [`CrossTargetDependenciesChangesBuilder`][CrossTargetDependenciesChangesBuilder] is instantiated and each handler is given a chance to add/update/remove [`IDependencyModel`][IDependencyModel] instances through the builder.
 Once complete, the `IDependencyCrossTargetSubscriber.DependenciesChanged` event is fired, carrying dependency model changes.

-Each project has an instance of [`DependenciesSnapshotProvider`][DependenciesSnapshotProvider] (implementing [`IDependenciesSnapshotProvider`][IDependenciesSnapshotProvider]) that holds the latest `DependenciesSnapshot` object.
+Each project has an instance of [`DependenciesSnapshotProvider`][DependenciesSnapshotProvider] that holds the latest `DependenciesSnapshot` object.
 It imports `IDependencyCrossTargetSubscriber` implementations (such as `DependencyRulesSubscriber`) and subscribes to their `DependenciesChanged` events.
 When these events fire, the current snapshot is combined with changes to produce a new snapshot.
-That snapshot is then propagated via the `IDependenciesSnapshotProvider.SnapshotChanged` event.
+That snapshot is then propagated via the `DependenciesSnapshotProvider.SnapshotChanged` event.

 This `SnapshotChanged` event is then handled by: